YohannParis/jmap-blog/src/kit/README.md

 ## What is Kit?

-Kit is a simple HTML templating language that adds two primary features:
+[Created by CodeKit](https://codekitapp.com/help/kit/), Kit is a simple HTML templating language that adds two primary features:

 1. **Imports** - Include other files
 2. **Variables** - Define and use variables within your HTML